Black Bean French Bread Pizzas are an easy-to-make Mexican-style pizza that includes all the ingredients you usually find in burritos.

-When I was first married,over 20 years ago, I wasted a lot of food.
+When I was first married, over 20 years ago, I wasted a lot of food.
 I cooked too much food for dinner and then I had no idea what to do with the leftovers, other than having them exactly the same way the next day.
 There is only a few recipes I make that I actually enjoy reheated the next day, so that makes for lots of waste.

 In our house, we love having burritos for dinner.
 One of our favorite fillings for our burritos is the black beans I make.
-After having burritos for dinner, the black beans are so delicious in a mexican-style pizza!
+After having burritos for dinner, the black beans are so delicious in a Mexican-style pizza!
 I can even use the leftover cheese, tomatoes, cilantro, and olives — all things used in our burritos — to make our yummy pizzas.

 One of the first steps for making my Black Bean French Bread Pizzas is the black beans.
-Now, for us, I already had a food storage container of them in my refrigerator because they were leftover from a dinner two nights before.
+Now, for us, I already had a food storage container of them in my refrigerator because they were leftover from dinner two nights before.
 If you have leftover refried beans, you can use those, or you can make a batch of my black beans (recipe at the end of this post) and use them.
 But save yourself some time!
-Make the black beans for your burritos, like I did, and then save the leftovers for your pizzas…two meals with minimal work.
+Make the black beans for your burritos, as I did, and then save the leftovers for your pizzas…two meals with minimal work.